dobromirmontauk/vision-playground/README.md

-# YOLO Object Detection Webcam Stream
+# YOLO Object Detection Web Application

-This application uses YOLOv8 to detect objects from your webcam in real-time and displays the results through a web interface.
+This application uses YOLOv8 to detect objects from your webcam in real-time and displays the results through an interactive web interface.

 ## Features

-- Real-time webcam object detection using YOLOv8
+- Real-time object detection using webcam input
 - Visual bounding boxes with class labels and confidence scores
-- Web-based interface to view the detection stream
+- Interactive interface to capture and save misrecognized objects
+- Ability to browse and relabel saved detections
+- Performance statistics display (FPS, processing time)
+- Graceful server shutdown via web UI
+- Comprehensive test suite

 ## Requirements